 Of course, Music Time did actually tackle Peter And The Wolf back in the very first series in 1970, in black and white with hardcore folkie original presenters Mari Griffith and Ian Humphris, and with animated inserts from Bura and Hardwick.
 But that’s another story…

-You can find a lot more about Schools TV – including a feature on the Nativity module of Watch – in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find a lot more about Schools TV – including a feature BBC Schools programme Watch‘s retelling of the Nativity – in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.